Borne

 https://www.kirkusreviews.com/book-reviews/jeff-vandermeer/borne/

-As I read over what I've written it sounds totally ridiculous, but it's not.
-It's incredible.
+As I read over what I've written it sounds totally ridiculous, but it's not...it's fascinating.
 The characters and the setting are so real you are there with them.
-You feel their vulnerability, their fear, an eerieness that keeps you on the edge of your seat.
+You feel their vulnerability, their fear, an eeriness that keeps you on the edge of your seat.
 Even the "thing", which she calls Borne, is relatable.
-It's cute when it's small and later admirable in it's protection of Rachel, even when you begin to understand its true nature.
+It's adorable when it's small, and later admirable in its protection of Rachel, even after you begin to understand its true nature.

 This is a dystopian, bio-tech bad dream, sweet and terrifying and unlike anything I've ever read.
 Well written.
 Unimaginably imaginative.
 Amazing.